MarioPereira/laravel-multiple-logs/README.md

 ],
 ```

-Add the two facades for the new loggers to your `aliases` array in Laravel as follows:
+Add the facades you need for the new loggers to your `aliases` array in Laravel as follows:

 ```
 'aliases' => [